Bad hair day

 What's the meaning of the phrase 'Bad hair day'?

-A day on which one's hair seems unmanageable.
-Also extended to mean a day when everything seems to go wrong.
+A 'bad hair day' originally had a literal meaning - a day on which one's hair seems unmanageable.
+The expression's meaning has been extended to mean a day when everything seems to go wrong.

 What's the origin of the phrase 'Bad hair day'?